bitshares/bitshares.github.io-old/_technologies/en/dynamic-account-permissions.md

 ## Background

-The ability to require multiple digital signatures for sensitive operations on the block chain is integral to the security of the platform.
+The ability to require multiple digital signatures for sensitive operations on the blockchain is integral to the security of the platform.
 While a single secret key may be compromised, multiple keys distributed over multiple locations add redundant protections, which result in a far more secure experience.

-Competing block chain systems suffer from the following shortcomings:
+Competing blockchain systems suffer from the following shortcomings:

 - The M-of-N model cannot sufficiently reflect the management hierarchies of many real-life organizations.
 - Equal weighting of M keys is not sufficient to express asymmetric ownership over an account.